kantord/headson/README.md

 - Multiple inputs:
   - With newlines enabled, file sections are rendered with human‑readable headers (pass `--no-header` to suppress them).
 In compact/single‑line modes, headers are omitted.
-  - Order: inputs are sorted by git frecency (via frecenfile) when available, then by mtime; pass `--no-sort` to keep the original input order without repo scanning.
+  - Order: in git repos, files are ordered so frequently and recently touched files show up first, with mtime fallback; pass `--no-sort` to keep the original input order without repo scanning.
-  - Fairness: fileset nodes are interleaved round‑robin during selection so tight budgets don’t starve later files.
+  - Fairness: file contents are interleaved round‑robin during selection so tight budgets don’t starve later files.
 - In `--format auto`, each file uses its own best format: JSON family for `.json`, YAML for `.yaml`/`.yml`.
   - Unknown extensions are treated as Text (raw lines) — safe for logs and `.txt` files.
   - `--global-bytes` may truncate or omit entire files to respect the total budget.
-  - The tool finds the largest preview that fits the budget; even if extremely tight, you still get a minimal, valid preview.
   - Directories and binary files are ignored; a notice is printed to stderr for each.
 Stdin reads the stream as‑is.
-  - Head vs Tail sampling: these options bias which part of arrays are kept before rendering.
-Display styles may still insert internal gap markers to honor very small budgets; strict JSON stays unannotated.
+  - Head vs Tail sampling: these options bias which part of arrays are kept before rendering; strict JSON stays unannotated.

-### Working with multiple files
+#### Multi-file mode

 - Budgets: per-file caps (`--bytes`/`--chars`/`--lines`) apply to each input; global caps (`--global-*`) constrain the combined output when set.
 Default byte/char budgets scale by input count when no globals are set; line caps stay per-file unless you pass `--global-lines`.
 - One metric per level: pick at most one per-file budget flag (`--bytes` | `--chars` | `--lines`) and at most one global flag (`--global-bytes` | `--global-lines`).
 Mixing per-file and global kinds is allowed (e.g., per-file lines + global bytes); conflicting flags error.
-- Sorting: inputs are pre-sorted by git frecency (frecenfile) with last-modified-time fallback so recently touched files appear first.
+- Sorting: inputs are ordered so frequently and recently touched files appear first (git metadata when available, mtime fallback).
 Pass `--no-sort` to preserve the order you provided and skip repo scanning.
-- Headers: fileset sections get `==>` headers when newlines are enabled; hide them with `--no-header`.
+- Headers: multi-file output gets `==>` headers when newlines are enabled; hide them with `--no-header`.
 Compact and single-line modes omit headers automatically.
-- Formats: in `--format auto`, each file picks JSON/YAML/Text based on extension; unknowns fall back to Text so mixed filesets “just work.”
+- Formats: in `--format auto`, each file picks JSON/YAML/Text based on extension; unknowns fall back to Text so mixed inputs “just work.”
 - Per-file caps: omission markers count toward per-file line budgets; a per-file line cap of zero suppresses the file entirely, even when headers are counted.

-## Grep mode
+#### Grep mode

 Use `--grep <REGEX>` to guarantee inclusion of values/keys/lines matching the regex (ripgrep-style).
 Matches plus their ancestors are “free” against budgets; everything else must fit the remaining headroom.

-- Matching: values/lines are checked; object keys match too, except for filenames in filesets (no filename-only hits).
+- Matching: values/lines are checked; object keys match too.
+Filenames do not match by themselves (a file must have a matching value/line/key).
 - Colors: only the matching text is highlighted; syntax colors are suppressed in grep mode.
 Disable color entirely with `--no-color`.
-- Weak grep: `--weak-grep <REGEX>` biases priority toward matches but does not guarantee inclusion, expand budgets, or filter filesets.
+- Weak grep: `--weak-grep <REGEX>` biases priority toward matches but does not guarantee inclusion, expand budgets, or filter files.
 Budgets stay exact and matches can still be pruned if they do not fit.
-- Filesets (strong `--grep` only):
+- Multi-file mode (strong `--grep` only):
   - Default (`--grep-show=matching`): files without matches are dropped from the render and summary.
 If no files match at all, the output is empty and the CLI prints a notice to stderr.
   - `--grep-show=all`: keep non-matching files in the render; only matching files are highlighted.
   - Headers respect `--no-header` as usual.
 - Mutual exclusion: `--grep-show` requires `--grep` and cannot be used with `--weak-grep`; `--weak-grep` cannot be combined with `--grep`.
 - Context: there are no explicit `-C/-B/-A` style flags; per-file budgets decide how much surrounding structure/lines can stay alongside the must-keep matches.
 - Budgets: matches and ancestors always render; remaining budget determines what else can appear.
 Extremely tight budgets may show only the must-keep path.
-- Text/code: works with `-i text` and code-like files; when using `--format auto`, file extensions still decide ingest/rendering.
+- Text/source code: works with `-i text` and source code files; when using `--format auto`, file extensions still decide ingest/rendering.

-## Tree mode
+#### Tree mode

-Use `--tree` to render filesets as a directory tree (like `tree`) with inline structured previews instead of per-file headers.
+Use `--tree` to render multi-file output as a directory tree (like `tree`) with inline structured previews instead of per-file headers.
 Works with grep/weak-grep; matches are shown inside the tree.

 - Layout: classic tree branches (`├─`, `│`, `└─`) with continuous guides; code gutters stay visible under the tree prefix.
 - Headers: `--tree` is mutually exclusive with `--no-header`; tree mode never prints `==>` headers and relies on the tree structure instead.
-Files are still auto-formatted per extension (`--format` must be `auto` for filesets).
+Files are still auto-formatted per extension (`--format` must be `auto` in multi-file mode).
 - Budgets: tree scaffolding is treated like headers (free unless you set `--count-headers`); per-file budgets always apply to file content and omission markers, and global caps apply only when provided.
 Tight budgets can truncate file previews within the tree, and entire files may be omitted under tiny global line budgets—omitted entries are reported as `… N more items` on the relevant folder/root.
 When scaffold is free, the final output can exceed the requested caps by the tree gutters/indentation; set `--count-headers` if those characters must be bounded.
 - Empty sections: under very small per-file caps (or a tiny global cap, if set), files or code blocks may render only their header/tree entry with no body; omission markers appear only when at least one child fits.
 This is expected when nothing fits beneath the budget.
-- Sorting: respects `--no-sort`; otherwise uses the usual frecency/mtime ordering before tree grouping.
+- Sorting: respects `--no-sort`; otherwise uses the usual repo-aware ordering (frequent+recent first; mtime fallback) before tree grouping.
 - Fairness: file contents are interleaved round‑robin in the priority order so later files still surface under tight budgets.
-## Budget Modes
+#### Budget modes

 - Bytes (`-c/--bytes`, `-C/--global-bytes`)
   - Measures UTF‑8 bytes in the output.